flairNLP/fundus/docs/how_to_contribute.md

 ### 3. Adding Sources

 For your newly added publisher to work we first need to specify where to find articles - in the form of HTML - to parse.
 Fundus currently supports two methods to do so.
-Either by specifying an RSS Feed or a sitemap as source.
+Either by specifying RSS Feeds or sitemaps as `URLSource`.
 You do so by adding the corresponding `URLSource` objects with the `sources` parameter to the `PublisherSpec`.

 There are three of them you can import from the `fundus.scraping.html` module.